Zadigo/kryptone/README.md

 #### Starting from a website's HTML sitemap

 Some websites will have user friendly sitemap to facilitate navigation.
 This can also be used as an entrypoint.

+## Project commands

+This is the list of available project commands for Krytpone.

+### Automate

+Launches the automaters registered in `AUTOMATERS` in the settings file.

+### Create task

+### Healthcheck

+### Run server

+### Start project

+Creates a new project in the local directory from which the command was called.

+### Start

+Launches the spiders registered in `SPIDERS` in the settings file.

+### Test project

+Tests that a given project can be launched.
+This is an integrity check.

 ## Models